HariSekhon/DevOps-Bash-tools/README.md

     - `aws_logs_ecs_tasks.sh` - lists AWS ECS task run requests, their callers and job definitions
   - `aws_meta.sh` - [AWS EC2 Metadata API](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) query shortcut.
 See also the official [ec2-metadata](https://aws.amazon.com/code/ec2-instance-metadata-query-tool/) shell script with more features
   - `aws_nat_gateways_public_ips.sh` - lists the public IPs of all NAT gateways.
 Useful to give to clients to permit through firewalls for webhooks or similar calls
+  - `aws_route53_check_ns_records.sh` - checks AWS [Route 53](https://aws.amazon.com/route53/) public hosted zones NS servers are delegated in the public DNS hierarchy and that there are no rogue NS servers delegated not matching the Route 53 zone configuration
   - `aws_sso_env_creds.sh` - retrieves AWS SSO session credentials in the format of environment export commands for copying to other systems like Terraform Cloud
   - `aws_s3_bucket.sh` - creates an S3 bucket, blocks public access, enables versioning, encryption, and optionally locks out any given user/group/role ARNs via a bucket policy for safety (eg. to stop Power Users accessing a sensitive bucket like Terraform state)
   - `aws_s3_buckets_block_public_access.sh` - blocks public access to one or more given S3 buckets or files containing bucket names, one per line